Honda CR-Z: Philippines

 Honda Cars Philippines Inc. introduced the CR-Z hybrid coupe to the Philippine market in August 2013.
-The Honda CR-Z is offered in three variants; a standard trim, Modulo, and Mugen.
+The CR-Z was offered in three variants; a standard trim, Modulo, and Mugen.

 Pakistan

 Honda Atlas Cars (Pakistan) Limited introduced the CR-Z hybrid coupe to the Pakistani market in December 2013 with a price tag of Rs.3,269,000 for the manual transmission and Rs.
 3,419,000 for the Automatic.
 An additional Rs.
-80,000 is charged for the Pearl/Metallic Colors only.
+80,000 was charged for the Pearl/Metallic Colors only.

 Sri Lanka

 Honda CRZ was launched in Sri Lanka the same time it was launched in Japan.